 Previously, I’d heard before of Dr Gabriel Cousens, the nutritionist/therapist working in Arizona, USA, and I decided to do an intensive course with him.
 During this course I became convinced of the importance of two things: the healing power of raw/whole food, and the spiritual nature of human nutrition.

 I started to see that there is perfection in chaos and that life can be joyful and magical even with seemingly intractable diseases.

-Since then my work has been to bring together the different elements of my experience and education to help others, hence offering retreats and mentoring which combine practices for the gut, the body, the mind, the spirit.
+Since then my work has been to bring together the different elements of my experience and education to help others.
+To do this, I offer retreats and mentoring, which combine practices for the gut, the body, the mind, and the spirit.
 It is increasingly clear to me that these different elements should be treated as a whole.

-I keep finding examples in ancient wisdom where the medicine woman was also the spiritual leader (the doctor was the priest) and I seek inspiration from theses cultures where the health of the body, mental health and spirit health are intrinsically linked.
+I keep finding examples in ancient wisdom where the medicine woman was also the spiritual leader (the doctor was the priest) and I seek inspiration from these cultures where the health of the body, mental health and spiritual health are intrinsically linked.

-My work starts with food but looks at the whole self as a system; what we eat effects our gut, where 70% of our immune system is based and where we produce serotonin.
-It is easy to see that even on a very simple level what we eat directly affects how we feel.
+My work starts with food but looks at the whole self as a system; what we eat affects our gut, where 70% of our immune system is based and where we produce serotonin.
+It is easy to see that even on a very simple level, what we eat directly affects how we feel.

 Likewise the choices we make affects our future and our environment.
 Despite sometimes feeling like we live in individual bubbles, our every action, thought, relationship affects us and the world around us.